C.A. Thayer (1895)

 C.A.
 Thayer is a schooner built in 1895 near Eureka, California.
-The schooner is now preserved at the San Francisco Maritime National Historical Park.
+The schooner has been preserved and open to the public at the San Francisco Maritime National Historical Park since 1963.
 She is one of the last survivors of the sailing schooners in the West coast lumber trade to San Francisco from Washington, Oregon, and Northern California.
 She was designated a National Historic Landmark on 13 November 1966.

-This ship is used for many class field trips.

 History

 As a lumber schooner

 C.A.
 Thayer was built by Danish-born Hans Ditlev Bendixsen in his shipyard, located across the narrows of Humboldt Bay from the city of Eureka in Northern California.
 Bendixsen also built the Wawona (1897) which was dismantled in 2009.
 The C.A.
 Thayer was named for Clarence A. Thayer, a partner in the San Francisco-based E.K.
 Wood Lumber Company.

 Between 1895 and 1912, C.A.
 Thayer usually sailed from E.K.
 Wood's mill in Grays Harbor, Washington, to San Francisco.
 But she also carried lumber as far south as Mexico, and occasionally even ventured offshore to Hawaii and Fiji.

 C.A.
 Thayer is typical of the sort of three-masted schooners often used in the west coast lumber trade.
 She is 219 ft in length and has a cargo capacity of 575000 bdft.
 She carried about half of her load below deck, with the remaining lumber stacked 10 ft high on deck.
 In port, her small crew of eight or nine men were also responsible for loading and unloading the ship.
 Unloading 75000 to 80000 bdft was an average day's work.

 With the increase in the use of steam power for the lumber trade, and after sustaining serious damage during a gale, C.A.
 Thayer was retired from the lumber trade in 1912, and converted for use in the Alaskan salmon fishery.